 Conversation Highlight: "You mean we're smokin' dog shit, man?"

 In Up in Smokes, Cheech and Chong (Richard “Cheech” Marin and Tommy Chong) will lead you by the hand on a stoned adventure.
 These central characters smoked giant blunts and took a step further by getting high on a joint of a Labrador retriever’s poop!
-Well, you might not try the poop part, but they give enough trigger to get high on all fronts.
-The movie received mixed reactions as expected, but there is no denying the fact that it opened up much marijuana faithful to a world of many possibilities.
+Well, you might not try the poop part, but they give enough triggers to get high on all fronts.
+The movie received mixed reactions as expected, but there is no denying the fact that it opened up many marijuana faithful to a world of many possibilities.
 They had multiple run-ins with the law and escaped unscathed every time.
 Of course, getting high gives you a few magical privileges.
 The conversations give multiple laughs that make you wonder why many comedy movies do not have a weed theme.

 10. Super Troopers